 Table 3.
 Model fit indices for the various models and instantiations for the data overall and the data for the backwards blocking, indirect screening-off, experimental, and control trials in Experiments 1 and 2 data. ‡ Corresponds to the best fitting overall model based on average RMSE and MAE.

-The main finding from Table 3 is that, although the Bayesian model either outperformed the connectionist model in 2 situations or exhibited comparable performance in 1 situation, the connectionist model generally performed better than the Bayesian model (achieving higher performance in 7 of 10 total situations).
-These model findings suggest that participants may simultaneously be relying on associative processing and Bayesian inference, even when there is a greater tendency to rely on associative learning to reason about multiple potential causes.
-Stated somewhat differently, these data neither clearly support the conclusion that children rely exclusively on Bayesian inference to reason causally nor do they permit the conclusion that children rely exclusively on associative learning to reason about causes.
+The main finding from Table 3 is that, although the Bayesian model outperformed the connectionist model in two casesand exhibited comparable performance in one case, the connectionist model generally performed better than the Bayesian model (achieving better fits to the data in 7 of the 10 cases).
+These findings suggest that participants may simultaneously be relying on associative processing and Bayesian inference, even when there is a greater tendency to rely on associative learning to reason about multiple potential causes.
+Stated somewhat differently, these data neither clearly support the conclusion that children rely exclusively on Bayesian inference to reason about retrospective inference, nor do they permit the conclusion that children rely exclusively on associative learning about such inferences.
 Instead, these data support the conclusion that children weigh these two cognitive mechanisms differently depending on the number of potential causes about which they are asked to reason.
 Bayesian inference may be given more weight than associative learning when there are a small number of potential causes (such as in Sobel et al., 2004), but as the number of causes and the information processing demands of the task increase participants may give more weight to associative learning (such as in the current study).

 General Discussion

 The purpose of this study was to examine whether and how children engage in retrospective reasoning under more strenuous information processing demands, in which children must track the efficacy of more than two objects.
-Data for Experiment 1 indicated that when shown first that three objects activated a machine, and then that a subset of those objects did so on their own, the objects not in that subset were judged as less likely to do so than analogous objects in a control condition.
-When the subset of those objects did not activate the machine on their own, judgments of the efficacy of the other objects were not different from the control condition.
-Neither of these results were borne out in Experiment 2.
+Data for Experiment 1 indicated that when shown first that three objects activated a machine together, and then that one of those objects did so individually, the other two objects were judged as less likely to be efficacious than analogous objects in a control condition.
+When the individual object did not activate the machine on their own, judgments of the efficacy of the other objects were not different from the control condition.
+In Experiment 2, however, when two of the three objects were revealed to together activate or not activate the machine subsequently, children did not show evidence of retrospective inference in either type of trial.

-We subsequently fit a Bayesian model and a connectionist model to the data in both experiments.
-The Bayesian model did make some qualitative predictions about retrospective reevaluation that were seen in children’s responses in Experiment 1 but not Experiment 2.
+We subsequently fit a Bayesian model and a connectionist model to the data from both experiments.
+The Bayesian model did make some qualitative predictions about retrospective reevaluation that were seen in children’s responses in Experiment 1, but not Experiment 2.
 However, overall, the connectionist model tended to provide better fits across the trials and experiments.
 In contrast to findings where children only must reason about two objects, increasing the demand characteristics of the experiment caused children default to a more associative strategy.
 This was especially true in Experiment 2 where the information demands were even greater than that in Experiment 1.